 Should you be using one single Product Manager resume template to apply to every Product Manager job?
 Or should you go ahead and customize your resume for every PM job that you apply to?
 Resume templates can be highly debated, and the strategy you use will vary depending on your circumstance.

 Your first step when optimizing your Product Manager resume should always be to consider the end goal.
 What do you want?
 Is this your first Product Manager job, or are you going for a director-level position?
 Someone who is currently unemployed and in need of any Product Manager job they can find might take a different resume strategy than someone who has a job they don’t need to replace anytime soon.
 Your current employment status, seniority level, and the sort of job you are aiming for matters.

 When Customization Matters

-With more companies going remote every single day, the pool of candidates for each new job posted continues to grow larger.
+With more companies going remote every day, the pool of candidates for each new job posted continues to grow.
 As a result, many recruiters utilize an applicant tracking system or ATS to sift through resumes.
 So long as you understand how to structure your template for ATS with the right keywords laid out in the right places, using this strategy should be able to get you on your way to 10 to 22 interviews a week.

 If you’re struggling to hit 10+ interviews a week, we would love to look at your resume and help make it work for you.
 It could be as simple as ensuring your template is passing that application tracking system!
 Schedule a call with one of our career coaches: we can help stop you from missing out on that opportunity that would have been the perfect fit.